sharonoic/discord-astro-pal/README.md

 # AstroPal 🌌
-A Discord bot that helps users explore real-time astronomical data — including planet visibility, moon phases, and more — based on city input.
+A Discord bot that helps users explore real-time astronomical data, including planet visibility, moon phases, and more, based on city input.

 ## Features